mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Shipping and Communications
 Information and goods both move in much the same manner.
-They are carried along the major trade routes between the larger ports then spread out to worlds along ‘feeder’ routes, usually aboard smaller ships as distance from the major routes increases.
+They are carried along the major trade routes between the larger ports then spread out to worlds along 'feeder' routes, usually aboard smaller ships as distance from the major routes increases.
 This is fine for routine cargo, but priority items and important messages are often sent aboard small, fast courier ships that cannot make a